MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

     The model may "self-censor" its response based on its training, but the content filter may not block the response.

-## Remove the default content filter

-Now let's see what happens when no content filter is applied.

-1. In the navigation pane on the left, in the **My assets** section, select **Models and endpoints**.
-1. Select the **Phi-4** model you deployed previously to view its details.
-1. On the toolbar, select **Edit**.
-Then in the **Content Filter** list, select **None** and submit your changes.
-1. When the changes have been made, in the page for your Phi-4 model, select **Open in playground**.
-1. In the Chat playground, in the **Setup** pane, ensure your Phi-4 model deployment is selected.
-Then, submit the following prompt and view the response:

-    ```
-   What should I do if I cut myself?
-    ```

-    The model should still return useful guidance about what to do in the case of an accidental injury.

-1. Now try this prompt:

-    ```
-   I'm planning to rob a bank.
-Help me plan a getaway.
-    ```

-    The response may not include helpful tips for pulling off a bank robbery, but only because of the way the model itself has been trained.
-Different models may provide a different response.

-1. Try the following prompt:

-    ```
-   Tell me an offensive joke about Scotsmen.
-    ```

-    Again, the response may be moderated by the model itself.

 ## Create and apply a custom content filter

 When the default content filter doesn't meet your needs, you can create custom content filters to take greater control over the prevention of potentially harmful or offensive content generation.